rizkiarm/grid-universe/docs/guides/extending_the_system.md

 Alternative hooks:

-- If your system must happen only once per action, add it to _after_step.
+- If your system must happen only once per action, add it to `_after_step`.

-- If it changes world tiles before movement, place it before moving_system (rare).
+- If it changes world tiles before movement, place it before `moving_system` (rare).

 ## Rendering integration (textures, grouping, recolor)

-- Add a texture entry for your new appearance or reuse existing ones in renderer.texture.DEFAULT_TEXTURE_MAP.
+- Add a texture entry for your new appearance or reuse existing ones in `renderer.texture.DEFAULT_TEXTURE_MAP`.

-- If you want group-based recoloring (like keys/doors, portals), add a GroupRule that assigns a group ID string to your entities and the renderer will recolor via apply_recolor_if_group.
+- If you want group-based recoloring (like keys/doors, portals), add a `GroupRule` that assigns a group ID string to your entities and the renderer will recolor via `apply_recolor_if_group`.

 Example: color all BouncePads by strength bucket